SahilRai145/Movie-Recommendation-System/README.md

 # Week 3

-This week involved learning to merge datasets and learning the basics
+This week involved learning to merge datasets and then learning the basics of count vectorizer and cosine similarity.
+Then the four csv files titled credits.csv, keywords.csv, movies_metadata.csv and links.csv were merged to form master_dataset.csv
+After which using NLTK,